serkansahin55/react-hooks-evernote-guided-project/README.md

 ### Creating Notes

 - [ x ] At the bottom of your left sidebar, show a `New` button.
-- [ ] Clicking `New` will create a new note via a `POST` request with some default title and body.
+- [x ] Clicking `New` will create a new note via a `POST` request with some default title and body.
-- [ ] This new note should appear in the sidebar.
+- [x ] This new note should appear in the sidebar.

 ![result](react-evernote-create.gif)